 All Apco gliders are trimmed for optimum performance combined with unsurpassed safety.
-It is very important not to re-trim or tamper with any of the lines or risers as this may alter the performance and safety.
+It is very important not to re-trim or tamper with any of the lines or risers as this may alter the performance and safety, and will void the certification of the wing.
 Trimming of the brake line should be done in accordance with this manual and carefully checked before flying.